South by South West is a small-batch artisan winemaker based in the Margaret River wine region of Western Australia.

 Firstly, to the growers.
 The quest for high-quality fruit is always our first step, sourced from pioneering growers with whom we have established strong relationships throughout the south west.
 Our growers ensure we get the fruit that best reflects the individuality of each site – it is individuality we want, after all.

 From here, our job is to bottle each region’s personality.
-When we need inspiration, mentoring, or extra hands on deck, we lean on some trusted, creative winemaking friends.
-Rory, Gary, and Jeanette ensure we maintain our focus throughout harvest and vintage by questioning our motives, sharing ideas, and giving us a little nudge in the right direction if it’s ever called for.
+When we need inspiration, mentoring, or extra hands on deck, we lean on some trusted, creative winemaking friends who ensure we maintain our focus throughout harvest and vintage by questioning our motives, sharing ideas, and giving us a little nudge in the right direction if it’s ever called for.

 South by South West is also supported by a network of family and friends.
 They play a vital role every day by keeping us honest and reminding us why we chose this lifestyle.
 Their guidance and assistance have been simply integral to South by South West getting, and staying, off the ground.

 Finally, we must give a shout out to Meeka and Orbie.

 Meeka is our wine dog and official Winery Morale Officer.
 Meeka is a rescue dog who traded the streets of Meekatharra for the cellars of Margaret River and has never looked back.
 Meeka’s distractions include stealing barrel bungs, checking sugar levels on low hanging grapes and cleaning up spilt wine lees.